LuxDL/Lux.jl/docs/src/devdocs/style_guide.md

 ## Deprecation

-Deprecations should be handled according to SemVer recommendations, i.e. there should be atleast one version where we throw a deprecation warning.
+Deprecations should be handled according to SemVer recommendations, i.e. there should be at least one version where we throw a deprecation warning.
 This ensures users know how to modify their code for upcoming releases.

 [This blog](https://invenia.github.io/blog/2022/06/17/deprecating-in-julia/) details the